ncase/anxiety/scenes/demo.md

 `publish("scene", ["add_beebee"])`

-(#act1b)

 n: THIS IS YOU, THAT HUMAN'S ANXIETY

-h: oh, hello again. i'm sorry but i'd like to eat in peace today if that's not too m--
+h: oh, hello again.

+h: i don't mean to be rude, but i'd like to eat in peace today if that's not too m--

 n: YOUR JOB IS TO PROTECT YOUR HUMAN FROM *DANGER*